We’re here to help

 Themes are important because the judges consider adherence to them and the relevance of the images when selecting the winning entries.
 Please make sure you choose images which fit the themes.
 If you have a fantastic image which doesn’t seem to fit then don’t be tempted to enter it – keep it for next year.

-- The maximum file size for uploaded images is 1 Mb at 72dpi (this will be lower than the original image size and resolution).
-Please make sure that the image you are uploading is no longer than 1500 pixels along its biggest size at 72dpi.
+- The maximum file size for uploaded images is 3 MB at 72dpi (this will be lower than the original image size and resolution) and no bigger than 2000px along the biggest side.
+Please make sure that the image you are uploading is no longer than 2000 pixels along its biggest size at 72dpi.
 If the image is bigger the system may attempt to upload it, but it will not then show in your entry.
-If you have this issue with an upload, please check the dimensions of the file you are trying to upload – some files can be within our 1Mb limit at 72dpi but be larger than 1500 pixels along the longest size, and this can cause upload issues.
+If you have this issue with an upload, please check the dimensions of the file you are trying to upload – some files can be within our 3MB limit at 72dpi but be larger than 2000 pixels along the longest size, and this can cause upload issues.

-- For all categories except Smart Shot, the ORIGINAL images must be ideally high enough resolution to be printed at at least 45cm x 30cm (a minimum of 5000 pixels along longest length) at 300dpi.
+- For all categories ORIGINAL images should be ideally high enough resolution to be printed at at least 45cm x 30cm (a minimum of 5000 pixels along longest length) at 300dpi.
 If your original image is much smaller than this please check with us first.

-- Scanned images – if you have shot your images on film or transparency and then scanned them, you can still upload them for any category except Smart Shot.
+- Scanned images – if you have shot your images on film or transparency and then scanned them, you can still upload them for any categories, other than iTravelled.

 All but the final round of judging will be conducted online.
 Shortlisted entrants who submitted online will then be required to submit prints for final judging, plus provide the highest resolution version of the files of their shortlisted images along with the raw/original files.